Alabama jobless rate jumps to 12.9%, area counties over 11% because of pandemic

 Not seasonally adjusted, and thus comparable to city and county rates, Alabama's unemployment rate in April was 13.3%.

-The April rate was up from 3% just one month earlier, but it wasn't as bad as the state's all-time high.
+The April rate wasn't as bad as the state's all-time high.
 State records dating to 1976 show Alabama's worst-ever jobless rate was 15.5% in December 1982, and historical accounts say state unemployment exceeded 20% during the Great Depression.

-The worst cuts last month were in the leisure and hospitality industry, where 79,500 people lost their jobs in places like restaurants and hotels.
-About 29,500 people lost positions in professional services; the education and health services sector shed 26,400 jobs; and manufacturing lost 24,200 jobs.

 Average weekly wages increased to $908.52 in April, up from $883.17.